tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  This package depends on 2 services: coretemp and applesmc.
 In order to make those services run on boot, do the following:
  `$ sudo nano /etc/modules`
  Add ´coretemp´ and ´applesmc´ in the first 2 lines.
 Press CTRL+X to save.
 Reboot.
+ What you have just done is that you have added the coretemp and applesmc to the modules that are running as soon as you boot into Manjaro.
+Both of these modules will help us get readings of temperatures and the speed at which the fans in your Mac is going along with other things.

  The mbpfancontrol package controls the fan and has a config file.
 To view the config file:
  `$ sudo nano /etc/mbpfan.conf`